PerryGrossman/Probability/README.md

 # Probability
-A Gentle Introduction to Proabability
+A Gentle Introduction to Probability